geekoid69/PowerPlatformConnectors/certified-connectors/AikiDocs/intro.md

-Easily alter office documents with AikiDocs for Power Automate
+Easily make automated changes to office documents with AikiDocs for Power Automate

 ## Prerequisites